 - Re-use envelopes and use both sides of paper.

-If you have a new born baby why not reuse nappies.
+If you have a new-born baby, why not try reusable nappies?
 A baby requires about 4,500 nappies in the first two-and-a-half years of its life.
 In total a child could use up to 5,850 disposable nappies.
 This weighs the same as an average family car.
-The cartoon shows a worse case scenario to what happens to all those nappies thrown away.
+The graphic below shows a worst case scenario as to what happens to all those nappies thrown away.

 Upload to this page